Privacy, Practice, and Performance

 Privacy law is at a crossroads.
 In the last two years, U.S. policymakers have introduced more than 50 proposals for comprehensive privacy legislation, most of which look roughly the same: they all combine a series of individual rights with internal compliance.
 The conventional wisdom in privacy scholarship explains this uniformity by looking to catalyzing precedent: the General Data Protection Regulation in Europe or the California Consumer Privacy Act.

+This article challenges that emerging consensus.
+Relying on contemporary sociological and critical studies scholarship, this article develops the concept of the social practice of privacy law and argues that recent privacy proposals in the U.S. look similar because the practices of privacy law are performative: they have socially constructed what we think privacy law is and should be.
+In other words, we have not only become accustomed to conceptualizing privacy law in a certain ways; we have come to see the rights-compliance model as the normal, ordinary, common sense modality of privacy law.
 So constructed, privacy law is flawed, with substantial negative effects for privacy, equality, and justice.
 Individual rights are misplaced weapons against the population-level harms of data-extractive capitalism.
 They also allow industry to weaponize our rights against us.
 Privacy law-as-compliance is even more troubling.
 It is internally inconsistent, protects the interests of the most powerful industry players, and elides informational capitalism’s substantive injustices.

 Keywords: privacy, privacy law, law and political economy, sociolegal studies, performance studies, performativity, practice